OT VIII

+Overview

 The original version authored by Hubbard himself created a furor among Scientologists because of several extraordinary claims Hubbard made that upset early participants.
-For example, Hubbard had written that he would return from the grave and, in a Messiah-like role, stop an impending apocalyptic alien invasion by the Galactic Confederacy, (Note: Hubbard wrote: "Some eighty-odd million years ago Earth time (it actually dates at 78,395,042 but dates are a bit superfluous with this material) plans were drawn by a group outside the MEST universe for the eventual takeover of a good portion of this universe.") implied that Jesus was a homosexual and a pedophile, (Note: Hubbard wrote: "For those of you whose Christian toes I may have stepped on, let me take the opportunity to disabuse you of some lovely myths.
+For example, Hubbard had written that he would return from the grave and, in a Messiah-like role, stop an impending apocalyptic alien invasion by the Marcab Confederacy, (Note: Hubbard wrote: "Some eighty-odd million years ago Earth time (it actually dates at 78,395,042 but dates are a bit superfluous with this material) plans were drawn by a group outside the MEST universe for the eventual takeover of a good portion of this universe.") stated that Jesus was "a lover of young boys and men", (Note: Hubbard wrote: "For those of you whose Christian toes I may have stepped on, let me take the opportunity to disabuse you of some lovely myths.
 For instance, the historic Jesus was not nearly the sainted figure has been made out to be.
 In addition to being a lover of young boys and men, he was given to uncontrollable bursts of temper and hatred that belied the general message of love, understanding and other typical Marcab PR.") apparently identified himself with the Antichrist, (Note: Hubbard wrote: "My mission could be said to fulfill the Biblical promise represented by this brief anti-Christ period.") warned that someone attempting this auditing level without being prepared may spontaneously combust, (Note: Hubbard wrote: "There is some danger, but with OT VII thoroughly complete It is not nearly so great as the danger witnessed by assorted unfortunates who happened to stumble into this area in their sleep or in moments of reverie or anaten, experiencing an hitherto mysterious phenomenon known as "spontaneous combustion".) and implied that OT VIII was the final OT level Hubbard intended to publish.
 (Note: Hubbard wrote: "So there you have it.
 The secret that I have kept close to my chest all these years.
 Now you too are part of this secret and I no longer have to shoulder the burden alone or live with the possibility of body death before all the data could be released.")
 The Church of Scientology asserts that the version of OT VIII provided in the Fishman Affidavit is a forgery, but numerous early participants, as well as Mark Rathbun, former Inspector General of the Religious Technology Center (RTC), have confirmed the document is authentic, and its copyright is verifiable at the United States Copyright Office.